Topics of plans for the section "Knowledge"

 3) social

-Activities related to the transformation of nature objects is called
+The activity that is associated with the transformation of natural objects is called

 1) spiritual